CypherPoet/book--iOS-apprentice/README.md

 - Using Core Animation to present a richer launch experience.
 - Integrating sound effect to confirm completion of long-running background operations.
 - Creating custom art and imagery for animations.
+- Creating custom theme colors for light and dark mode.
 - Creating/configuring custom theming and appearance settings.
 - Using a tabbed view controller with the coordinator pattern.
 - Creating custom, interactive map view pins and annotations.